 System 1 is an HF data services modem protocol using orthogonal frequency division multiplexing (OFDM) by Globe Wireless, and uses 4/8-PSK modulation to 32 sub-carriers.

 System 2 is an Electronic mail system using the Pactor-III protocol, including the system used by the Global Link Network (GLN) and uses QPSK modulation to 18 sub-carriers.

-System 1 and System 2 use 3 kHz channels for the data rate of 3 kbps or below.
+Note - System 1 and System 2 use 3 kHz channels for the data rate of 3 kbps or below.

 System 3 is a 10-20 kHz wideband HF data system for internet access and Electronic mail services using OFDM.
 This system uses QAM modulation to 228 sub-carriers at 10 kHz bandwidth or 460 sub-carriers at 20 kHz bandwidth for the data rate up to 51 kbps.
 All three systems are IP level-compatible making interoperability possible.

 Narrowband Direct Printing (NBDP)

 NBDP is a technique which automates radio signals to telegraphy.
 NBDP (also known as radio telex) is FSK modulated onto HF channels of 0.5 kHz and supports low speed data transmissions (100 bps) in the maritime mobile service bands within 1.6-26.5 MHz.
-NBDP is an element of GMDSS and can be used as the text based distress follow-up communications and general communications between ship-to-ship, ship-to-shore and shore-to-ship especially to overcome the language difficulties.
+NBDP is an element of GMDSS and can be used as the text based distress follow-up communications and general communications between ship-to-ship, ship-to-shore and shore-to-ship to overcome the language difficulties.
 The use of NBDP for general communication is declining and is now used for position reporting from ships and promulgation of meteorological warnings and forecasts from coast stations.

 Navigational Telex (NAVTEX)